ava-labs/hypersdk/docs/tutorials/morpheusvm/4_interlude.md

 scripts from MorpheusVM into our scripts folder, along with giving them execute permissions.

-Before moving for3ward, in lines 68-70, make sure to change it from this:
+Before moving forward, in lines 68-70, make sure to change it from this:

 ```bash
 go build \